-This book employs an impressive array of newspaper, unpublished memoirs, oral histories, and official military records to offer a ground-up look at the day that Franklin D. Roosevelt said would 'live in infamy,' and its aftermath in the Bluegrass State.
-In a series of vignettes, it uncovers the untold, forgotten, or little-known stories of ordinary people on the most extraordinary day of their lives; the day of the attack on Pearl Harbor.
+Roosevelt said would "live in infamy," and its aftermath in the Bluegrass State.
+In a series of vignettes, Craig uncovers the untold, forgotten, or little-known stories of ordinary people - military and civilian - on the most extraordinary day of their lives.
+Craig concludes by exploring the home front reaction to this pivotal event in American history.

 ISBN: 9781949669275